 Inside you also get a soft drawstring gear pouch for slipping in your pocket when the larger Pelican case won’t suffice.
-Aside from that, you get a very similar tip selection as the C6IEM as well as quarter jack, small cleaning brush and a fish designed cable wrap.
+Aside from that, you get a very similar tip selection as the C6IEM as well as a quarter jack, a small cleaning brush, and a fish-designed cable wrap.
 The tips included are:

 All of this comes in a slightly restyled retail package with the actual unit front and center on the outside which sleeves on an understated but sturdy black box with the CL logo printed on top.

 Despite the focus on the bass filter switch as a USP and the use of a 10mm dynamic driver, this hybrid is actually quite a balanced, warm, and rich-sounding presentation with an emphasis on smoothness.

 Unlike some cheaper hybrids that can sound a little disjointed the Austru comes across as a lot more coherent than I expected; resisting the temptation to simply let the DD overwhelm the BA performance.

 The bass filter does have an impact on the tonality of the Austru but its level of impact is source or amp dependent.
 With the filter switch turned off, the Austru becomes a flatter experience with a bit more of a mid-centric bias and a light and soft bass that is relatively linear but perhaps too polite.
 It also lacks a bit of extension, falling away too much for my liking with the switch-off.